nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: For a period of time, God chose people called judges to lead his family,
-    and one of them was called Deborah.
-A judge’s job was to remind God’s family to follow God.
-When God’s family obeyed, they experienced years of peace.
-    You can read all about Deborah in Judges 4-5.
+  intro: When God rescued his family from a nation called Midian, he did it
+    through a guy named Gideon.
+At first, Gideon didn’t think he was strong enough to lead God’s people, but God gave him the strength and help he needed.
+You can read about Gideon in Judges 6-7.
-  video: GakKDNn2_YE
+  video: U68cIMZSgvQ
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020